Andre601/mkdocs-materialx/docs/tutorials/blogs/navigation.md

 tags plugin is not specific for blogs.
 You can use it for any site content, so it is not obvious were the tag index should go.

-You can configure a basic tag index using the public version of Material for MkDocs.
+You can configure a basic tag index using the public version of MaterialX for MkDocs.
 The Insider Edition supports this as well, of course, but also provides an alternative index mechanism that allows for an arbitrary number of tag indexes, scoped listings, shadow tags, nested tags, and much more.